 for `Atlantean'.
 The Cherokee word `Atsilagigai' means `Men from the Place of the Red Fire' (volcanic island).

-red and blonde hair.
+and blonde hair.
 These giants wore an extra layer of heavy skin, which made them impenetrable to their arrows, spears and war clubs.
-The invaders were said to have been
+The invaders were said to have been cannibals and

-rising sun or the East.
+sun or the East.
 Unlike the other group, they were peaceful and tiller of the soil.
-According to W. D. Funkhouse, Professor of Zoology, author of Ancient Life in Kentucky, these
+According to W. D. Funkhouse, Professor of Zoology, author of Ancient Life in Kentucky, these people

 forests, creating the prairies that exist today.

-years and became well-acquainted with their language and traditions.
-Benjamin told his son that, according to their accounts, the first to occupy this country was a giant race with
+and became well-acquainted with their language and traditions.
+Benjamin told his son that, according to their accounts, the first to occupy this country was a giant race with black beards.

 greatly feared but their oppressive taxation and arrogant domination became deeply resented.
 This eventually led to warfare resulting in the extermination of the Kutani.